Custom CRM: functionality, development process & implementation guidelines

 Difficult integration

-Boxed CRM solutions are difficult or expensive to integrate with your existing corporate software ecosystem, including legacy applications.
+Boxed CRM solutions can be difficult or expensive to integrate with your existing corporate software ecosystem, including legacy applications.

 Custom CRM development costs

-The budget to complete a custom CRM development project can range from around $90,000 for an entry-level tool for small businesses to $300,000+ for an enterprise-oriented CRM solution with advanced capabilities.
-After assessing your specific business case, our consultants will provide more detailed estimates based on the following cost factors:
+The budget to complete a custom CRM development project can range from around $90,000 for an entry-level CRM for small businesses to $300,000+ for an enterprise-oriented solution with advanced capabilities.
+Major cost factors include:

 Architecture and functional scope